The Sabbath Question – A Historical Perspective

 It is clear that the Jews of New Testament day saw the Sabbath the same as or close to the same as those of Moses day.
 This includes Christian Jews.

 It also seems that the Gentiles (non-Jews/non-Israelites) of New Testament days saw the Sabbath the same way as the Jews did.
-This should not be surprising given the synagogue was where the Gentles largely received their teaching and the synagogue met on the sabbath.
+This should not be surprising given the synagogue was where the Gentiles largely received their teaching and the synagogue met on the sabbath.

 Christianity rose up as the gospel spread to nations in which the population of Gentiles significantly outnumbered the population of Jews.